-Tuesday's abduction and assault on a 17-year-old Gunn High School student has created a mood of uncertainty and fear on campus, students said today.
+Tuesday's abduction and assault on a 17-year-old Gunn High School student created a mood of uncertainty and fear on campus, students said.

 Few felt such an attack was even possible in Palo Alto, she said.